tlawrence3/tSFM/README.md

 # Statistical significance testing for CIFs
-tSFM implements statisitical significance testing using permutation based null distributions and corrects multiple testing using FDR and FWER methods.
+tSFM implements statisitical significance testing for CIFs and function logos using permutation-based null distributions and corrects for multiple tests using multiple user-determined FDR or FWER methods.
 The `-P` option indicates the number of permutations generated for building the null distributions and the `-C` option indicates the method for multiple testing correction.

 1. To calculate the significance of CIFs stack-heights with 100 permutations for the humans tRNA data using the NSB entropy estimator we can use this command:
 ```shell
 tsfm -e NSB -x 5 -c tRNA_L_skel_Leish.sites74.struct.cove --logo -T stacks -P 100 HOMO/HOMO
 ```
-   The `-T` option will set the significance test for only CIF stack-heights.
-This can also be set to `letters` to calculate the significance for only CIF letter- heights. the default is for both.
+   The `-T` option will set the significance test for only CIF total stack-heights.
+This can also be set to `letters` to calculate the significance for only CIF letter-heights within stacks.
+The default is to calculate significance for both stacks and letters, but for many applications and comparisons, we recommend to test only `stacks`.
+The difference plays into the number of comparisons or tests requiring correction, where generally fewer is better.
+If one is interested in only which CIFs are significant, use `stacks.` If one wants to test specific functional associations, use `letters,` otherwise use `both`.
+Similarly, you can restrict CIF calculation and significance testing to only single-site features with the `--single` option or to only paired-site features with the `--nosingle` option.
     ```shell
     -T stacks
     ```